Plauw/AppleScriptExamples/README.md

 - What's Tuned (get it from Apple's App Store for macOS)
 - JSON Helper (get it from Apple's App Store for macOS)

 Note that these are .applescript files (pure text).
-To optimize exceution performace you may want to save these files as .scpt files.
+To optimise execution performance you may want to save these files as .scpt files.